SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 \section{IO-aware kernel design}

-The expressivity of fine-grained MoE comes from the diversity of every token's expert selection, which in turn leads to linearly-scaled IO cost w.r.t. expert granularity (Figure~\ref{fig:arithmetic-intensity}).
+The expressivity of fine-grained MoE comes from the diversity of every token's expert selection, which in turn leads to linearly-scaled IO cost w.r.t. expert granularity.
 To sustain high throughput, we need to maximally (1) reduce IO access via fusion (2) overlap the IO latency with compute.
 We first examine the token gather fusion with computation, and math and IO fusion with epilogue in Section~\ref{sec:moe:prologue} and~\ref{sec:moe:epilogue} respectively.
 We then describe the techniques to overlap MMA with IO in Section~\ref{sec:moe:wgsp}.
-We examine \Algname's top-$K$ sorting kernel in Section~\ref{sec:moe:top-k} respectively.
 In Appendix~\ref{sec:appendix:kernel_comparison}, we compare \Algname~with other MoE kernel designs with a summary in Table~\ref{tab:kernel-comparison}.